MicrosoftDocs/architecture-center/docs/cloud-adoption/plan/review-rationalization.md

 > [!IMPORTANT]
 > Further validation of the rationalization decisions will occur during the assessment phase of migration.
 This validation focuses on business review of the rationalization to align resources appropriately.

-To validate rationalization decisions, use the following questions to help a conversation with the business.
+To validate rationalization decisions, use the following questions to facilitate a conversation with the business.
 The questions are grouped by the likely rationalization alignment.

 ## Innovation indicators